Edwards-R/understanding_docs/resolving-interpretations.md

 ## Implications for storing data
 Resolving an interpretation cannot be done in advance of using that interpretation, as doing so prevents modernisation.
 Without the ability to modernise, nomenclatural divergence once again is able to take place.
 Instead, nomenclature should be stored and operate on the level of interpretations, with taxonomy used at point-of-consumption.
 One particular use for resolving back to taxonomy is when compiling data across multiple interpretation regions.

-> Example is needed
-> - Record from GB: B. lucorum 1997
-> - Record from GB: B. lucorum 2015
-> - Record from Austria: B. lucorum 2015
->
-> Store the 1997 record and resolve it  (goes to itself)
-> Store the 2015 records and resolve them (goes to itself)
-> Analyse the entire dataset in 2025
-> Oh no, problems!
->
-> Store records as interpretations
-> Remember two regions!
->

 ## A practical example
 For this example we will use *Bombus lucorum*, with interpretations taken from the regions of Great Britain and Austria.
 Using the interpretations from Great Britain, this example will demonstrate the differences between resolving at point of storage vs resolving at point of consumption.
 The example will then move on to demonstrate how resolving at point of consumption allows the merging of regional datasets with absolute taxonomic clarity.